TadasBaltrusaitis/CLM-framework/README.md

+# Code has moved

+We are excited to announce a new facial behaviour analysis tool OpenFace!
+It is more accurate, more stable and better documented than CLM-framework and can be seen as the next step of the project.
+You can find the code for our new OpenFace tool here - [https://github.com/TadasBaltrusaitis/OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)

+All the continuing developement will happen on OpenFace, but for backwards compatibility we are keeping CLM-framework available on github.

+# This version is becoming deprecated and will no longer be supported

 # Cambridge face tracker (CLM-framework)

 Framework for various Constrained Local Model based face tracking and landmark detection algorithms and their extensions/applications.
 Includes CLM, CLM-Z and CLNF algorithms.
 More details can be found in Readme.txt.